Maniac Mansion: Nintendo Entertainment System version

 There were two separate versions of the game developed for the NES.
 The first port was handled and published by Jaleco only in Japan.
-Released on June 23, 1988, it featured characters redrawn in a cute art style and generally shrunken rooms.
-No scrolling is present, leading to rooms larger than a single screen to be displayed via flip-screens.
-Many of the background details are missing, and instead of a save feature, a password, which is 104 characters long, is required to save progress.
+Released on June 23, 1988, it features characters redrawn in a cute art style and generally shrunken rooms.
+Scrolling was not used, leading to rooms larger than a single screen to be displayed via flip-screens.
+Many of the background details are missing, and a 104-character password is required to save progress.
 In September 1990 Jaleco released an American version of Maniac Mansion as the first NES title developed by Lucasfilm Games in cooperation with Realtime Associates.
-Generally, this port is regarded as being far closer to the original game than the Japanese effort.
+Generally, this port is regarded as being closer to the original game than the Japanese effort.

-Company management was occupied with other projects, and so the port received little attention until employee Douglas Crockford volunteered to direct it.
+Company management was occupied with other projects, so the port received little attention until Douglas Crockford volunteered to direct it.
 The team used a modified version of the SCUMM engine called "NES SCUMM" for the port.
 According to Crockford, "[one] of the main differences between the NES and PCs is that the NES can do certain things much faster".
-The graphics had to be entirely redrawn to match the NES's display resolution.
+The graphics had to be redrawn to match the NES's display resolution.
 Tim Schafer, who later designed Maniac Mansions sequel Day of the Tentacle, received his first professional credit as a playtester for the NES version of Maniac Mansion.

+George Sanger and his band contributed to the NES port's music.